 When a person reaches a point where they are focused on taking their life, they’ve often lost sight of trying to find a way through their problems.
-This period usually only lasts a short while and often it doesn’t take a huge amount to bring someone back from that decision – something as simple as asking, ‘are you ok?’ can be enough to move someone out of suicidal crisis.
+This period usually only lasts a short while and often it doesn’t take a huge amount to bring someone back from that decision – something as simple as saying, ‘it's ok to talk’ can be enough to move someone out of suicidal crisis.

 How can people reach out?

 It can be daunting to approach someone who is struggling to cope; you may not know what to say, how to start a difficult conversation or worry that you'll make things worse.
 However, you don’t need to be an expert.
-Often, just asking if someone's OK can give people the confidence to open up about how they're feeling.
+Often, just asking if someone's OK and letting them know you're listening can give people the confidence to open up about how they're feeling.